phalcon-orphanage/docs/ja/reference/logging.rst

 アダプタ
 --------
 This component makes use of adapters to store the logged messages.
-The use of adapters allows for a common interface for logging while switching backends if necessary.
+The use of adapters allows for a common logging interface which provides the ability to easily switch backends if necessary.
 The adapters supported are:

 +---------+---------------------------+----------------------------------------------------------------------------------+
 | Adapter | Description               | API                                                                              |